In this article:

-Keep in mind that general medical debt will never appear on your credit report; only debt that is in collections and more than 365 days past due will appear.
+Keep in mind that general medical debt will never appear on your credit report; only unpaid medical debt that is in collections and more than 365 days past due will appear.
 The collection account on your credit report will show the original creditor's name and available contact information for the collection agency (not the name of the medical office or provider).

 Because medical collections can have a significant negative impact on your credit scores, try to keep your medical bills from ever going to collections in the first place.
 But if they do end up on your credit report, here's how you can deal with them.

 When Do Medical Collections Appear on a Credit Report?

 Not every medical collection will be included on your credit report.
 The three major credit bureaus wait 365 days before adding unpaid medical collections to your credit history.
-The purpose of this six-month grace period is to give you a sufficient amount of time to resolve any errors on your bill, pay your bill, design a payment plan or consult your insurance company so they can take care of it.
+The purpose of this yearlong grace period is to give you a sufficient amount of time to resolve any errors on your bill, pay your bill, design a payment plan or consult your insurance company so they can take care of it.

 If you take action within the 365-day period, you can avoid unpaid medical collection bills from taking a toll on your credit scores.
 On the other hand, if your medical bill in collections is 365 days past due and unpaid, it may be added to your personal credit file and could stay on there for seven years or until it is marked as paid by the collections agency.

 Is It Possible to Remove Medical Collections From Your Credit Report?

 Accurately reported collections cannot be removed from your credit report.
 However, medical collections can be inaccurate, and if you believe your medical collections were reported inaccurately to the credit bureaus, you can dispute them with each credit bureau and may be able to get them removed or updated based on verification from the collection agency.
 You should also contact the collection agency and the medical provider as well.

 How to Dispute Medical Collections